CtrlAiDel/How-to-Run-Multiple-AI-Models-with-Ollama-and-Open-WebUI-in-Docker/README.md

-### Updating Ollama and Ollabe Web UI: Docker Desktop Guide
+### Steps for Updating Ollama and Ollama Web UI

-To update the Ollama and Ollabe web UI, follow these consolidated steps for managing Docker containers and images:

-### Accessing and Managing Containers:
-1. **Open Docker Desktop** and navigate to the **Containers** tab.
-2. To prepare for updates, delete the `ollama-web-ui` and `ollama` containers.
-This can be done within the Docker Desktop interface under the **Containers** tab.
-For those preferring a manual approach:
-   - Open PowerShell by pressing `Win + R`, typing `powershell`, and hitting Enter.
-   - Execute the command:
-     ```powershell
-     docker rm -f <container_name_or_id>
-     ```
-   Replace `<container_name_or_id>` with the actual name or ID of the container you wish to delete.

-### Managing Docker Images:
+1. **Ensure Essential Images Are Retained**:
-1. Switch to the **Images** tab in Docker Desktop.
+   - Open Docker Desktop and navigate to the **Images** tab to see your Docker images.
-2. Ensure the following images remain untouched, as they're essential for the updated environment:
+   - Important: Do not delete the following essential images as they're necessary for the update:
      - `ghcr.io/ollama-webui/ollama-webui:main`
      - `ollama/ollama:latest`

-3. Remove any `ollama-webui` or `ollama` images tagged with `<none>` for a cleaner setup.
-To manually delete these images:
+2. **Manually Update Images via Docker Desktop**:
+   - To update your images to the latest version, manually pull them from the Docker Desktop interface.
+   - Find the `ollama/ollama` image, click the three-dot menu beside it, and select **Pull** to update the image.
+   - Repeat for the `ghcr.io/ollama-webui/ollama-webui:main` image, if listed.
+   - Note: Updating images this way may create duplicate images, which we'll address next.

+3. **Eliminate Duplicates and Untagged Images**:

+   **Easy Mode**:
+   - After the update, you might notice duplicates of the `ollama/ollama` and `ghcr.io/ollama-webui/ollama-webui:main` images, or images tagged with `<none>`.
-   - Use PowerShell (accessed via `Win + R` then typing `powershell`) and run:
+   - To begin the cleanup, open PowerShell by pressing `Win + R`, typing `powershell`, and pressing Enter.

-     ```powershell
-     docker rmi <image_id>
-     ```
+   **Expert Mode**:
+   - In PowerShell, use the `docker images` command to list all images.
+This helps identify any duplicates or untagged images that need removal.
-   Substitute `<image_id>` with the ID of the untagged image you wish to remove.
+   - To remove an identified image, execute `docker rmi <image_id>`, replacing `<image_id>` with the actual ID of the image you wish to delete.
+This step is geared towards users comfortable with navigating Docker and command-line interfaces, offering a more hands-on approach to managing Docker images.

-This streamlined guide ensures your Docker environment is optimally prepared for installing updates to the Ollama and Ollabe web UI components.

 ### Reinstalling Ollama UI and Ollama